There are lots of reasons why learning self defense is important!

 At a deeper level, self-defense is empowerment and confidence.
 At its deepest, it is the realization and acknowledgement that YOU ARE WORTH PROTECTING!

-Since the dawn of time, women have been perceived as fragile and vulnerable, making us likely targets for assault.
-The continuum of sexual assault starts with things like demeaning comments, put downs and being ignored or looked over.
-It includes things like staring, ogling, inappropriate comments, grabbing, groping and touching.
-At worst, it includes choking, beating, rape and murder.
+Since the dawn of time, women and other vulnerable populations have been perceived as fragile and helpless, making us likely targets for assault.
+The continuum of sexual assault and violence starts with things like demeaning comments, put-downs and being ignored or looked over.
+It includes things like staring, ogling, inappropriate comments, grabbing, groping, and touching.
+At worst, it includes choking, beating, rape, and murder.

-A good self-defense class identifies the spectrum of what women deal with daily, and addresses all of them.
+A good self-defense class identifies the spectrum of what women and vulnerable populations deal with daily, and addresses all of them.
 A good self-defense class teaches internal skills like awareness and breathing along with easy prevention strategies.
 It includes practice using your voice as well as striking techniques that are simple and effective.
-A good self-defense class provides you with opportunities to get additional training, if you want it.
-The goal is for you to leave class feeling empowered, not condescended to, not more afraid.
+A good self-defense class provides you with opportunities to get additional training if you want it.
+The goal is for you to leave class feeling empowered, not condescended to, fierce and fearless, not more afraid.
 I would wager to say that a good self-defense class is taught by women who know, and understand on every level, what it means to be a woman living in this world.